BadTime: An Effective Backdoor Attack on Multivariate Long-Term Time Series Forecasting: Proposed Method:

 Then, the batch $B$ containing the poisoned subset $B_p$ and clean subset $B_c$ are fed into the target MLTSF model $f(\theta)$ to obtain predictions $\hat{Y}_i=f(B,\theta)$, and the total loss is computed using our proposed objective:

-where $\alpha_1$, $\alpha_2$ and $\alpha_3$ are weights for the three loss terms are set based on experimental experience.
+where $\alpha_1$, $\alpha_2$ and $\alpha_3$ are weights for the three loss terms and they are set based on experimental experience.
+Fig.~\ref{Method} provides a visual walkthrough of how these three loss components are computed.
 The clean loss $\mathcal{L}_c$ is computed over clean samples and ensures that the model maintains its performance on the primary forecasting task:

 $\mathcal{L}_p^{V_t}$ is the loss computed on target variables of poisoned samples, enabling the model to learn the mapping between the trigger and target pattern: